 Step 2: Resting the Dough

-• Wrap the dough tightly in plastic wrap and refrigerate for at least 30 minutes.
+- Wrap and Chill: Shape the dough into a flat rectangle, wrap it tightly in plastic wrap, and refrigerate for at least 30 minutes.
+This resting period relaxes the gluten, facilitating easier rolling and layering.

 Preparing the Butter Block: The Beurrage